pace-neutrons/Horace/documentation/adr/0023-error-format.md

 - The `function_name` and `ClassName` should exactly match that of the parent function/class, including casing.
 - The `error_identifier` should be in `lower_snake` case and should succinctly identify the error message, using one of the following names if the error falls within their remit.
+     **NB.** This is in contrast to the usual MATLAB format which uses `lowerCamelCase`, but is in keeping with the majority of identifiers currently used in PACE.

 | Identifier         | Issue                                                                                         |
 | :----------------- | :-------------------------------------------------------------------------------------------- |